-Book Art applicants must submit a visual portfolio of 15–25 images in addition to the written portfolio sample for the applicable creative writing program.
+Book Art applicants must submit a visual portfolio of 15–25 digital images in addition to the written portfolio sample for the applicable creative writing program.
 We are particularly interested in portfolio materials that demonstrate your skills in conceptualizing the space of the book, but portfolios can include any visual media.
 Please note:

 - Books, photographs, prints, drawings, and installation documentation are all welcomed.

 - For each book, send at least two - but no more than five - images.
 Each image will count in the overall number of 15-25 images.

 - Videos, performance pieces, books, installation, and other time-based work can be included.
 Video submissions should total no more than 10 minutes.
 Time-based work can be submitted in place of or in addition to still images: this work will not count against the number of still images.

 - Scrapbooks, journals, graphic design or commercial work, and blank books will not be considered.

 - Work for hire will not be considered.

 Official transcript with grades from each post-secondary institution attended toward receipt of bachelor's degree should be sent directly by each institution to the Office of Graduate Admissions.
 If you obtained your bachelor’s degree outside the US, you are required to have your transcript evaluated by a NACES member organization.
 If the transcript is written in a language other than English, it must be accompanied by a certified English translation.